priyanka-bagade/cvsdk_hello_world/README.md

-# Part 1: How to optimize and deploy a deep learning model for Pedestrian Detection (~15mins)
+# Part 1: How to optimize and deploy a deep learning model for pedestrian detection (~15mins)

-## Introduction and Learning Goals
+## Introduction and learning goals

 #### 1. Introduction and overview of what you’re about to learn and why you would care